MeleeHD/MeleeHD/readme.txt

 | |) / -_) V / -_) / _ \ '_ \/ -_) '_| | (_ | || | / _` / -_)
 |___/\___|\_/\___|_\___/ .__/\___|_|    \___|\_,_|_\__,_\___|
                        |_|
+        Register to the forum

+                The Melee HD forum will function as a communication point for texture work This forum can be found at the URL http://meleehd.boards.net

 	Dumping textures

 		Launch the Dolphin emulator